paweueck/couch-bulk-multiprocess/readme.rst

 .. code-block::

     myCouchPusher = mpcouch.mpcouchPusher( "http://localhost:5984/myDatabase", 30000 )

+If the data is created faster than the upload happens, it might be necessary to let the generation of new documents pause befor allowing another batch-upload process to be buffered.
+The amount of bufferd upload-processes is specified by the optional ``jobsbuffersizemax`` argument which defaults to 10.
+This means that when there are 10 batch-upload processes already waiting in line to be executed, the module holds the main python thread until one process has finished.
+By adjusing this value it is possible to find an equilibrium between upload-buffer (working memory) and document generation speed.

 Use this object every time you have one single document ready to be stored in the database: